apacheignite/documentation/basic-concepts/getting-started.md

 [/block]
 Another easy way to get started with Apache Ignite in your project is to use Maven 2 dependency management.

 Ignite requires only one `ignite-core` mandatory dependency.
-Usually you might also need to add `ignite-spring` for spring-based XML configuration and `ignite-indexing` for SQL querying.
+Usually you will also need to add `ignite-spring` for spring-based XML configuration and `ignite-indexing` for SQL querying.

-Remember to replace `${ignite-version}` with the actual Ignite version you want to work with.
+Replace `${ignite-version}` with actual Ignite version.
 [block:code]
 {
   "codes": [